bpolaszek/treerex/README.md

 If the target id cannot be found, a `FlowchartRuntimeException` is thrown.

+## Going further

+### Flowchart Options

+Options can be defined:

+- At runtime, the 2nd argument of the flowchart factory
+- At build time, in the `options` key from the YAML (merged with options passed at runtime, runtime options take precedence).

 #### Unhandled steps

 If a branch (`when@true` or `when@false`) is missing entirely, that branch is considered **unhandled**.
 When the runner reaches it, it throws an `UnhandledStepException`, which also exposes the `RunnerState`.